Macklin Celebrini

-Macklin Celebrini (born June 13, 2006) is a Canadian professional ice hockey player who is a centre and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
-He played college hockey for the Boston University Terriers.
-During his freshman season he won the Hobey Baker Award, becoming the youngest player to win the award.
-Celebrini was selected first overall by the Sharks in the 2024 NHL entry draft, and went on to finish as a finalist for the Calder Memorial Trophy as the league's best rookie.
-Internationally, Celebrini has represented Canada multiple times, competing in the 2024 World Junior Championships and the 2025 IIHF World Championship among others.
+Macklin Richard Celebrini (born June 13, 2006) is a Canadian professional ice hockey player who is a centre and captain for the San Jose Sharks of the National Hockey League (NHL).
+Selected first overall by the Sharks in the 2024 NHL entry draft, Celebrini made his NHL debut in the 2024–25 season and was a finalist for the Calder Memorial Trophy.